reiner/massively/content/ideas/_index.md

 type = "page"
 +++

 We are commited to make new open data sources available soon, which could be used for the first time at the TWIST-Hackdays.
-Below you can find an overview over the not yet published datasets, which will - hopefully - be open by then.
+Below you can find an overview of the not yet published datasets, which will - hopefully - be open by then.
 Also, we're gathering ideas for potential projects as well as already existing interesting open data sources.
 This page will be updated on a regularly basis over the next few weeks.

 ### Drafts of potential hackathon-projects (more details to follow shortly)